Coffee is one of the most popular drinks on the planet.

 What does extra dark-roasted coffee taste like?

-The flavor profile of an “extra dark” roast is generally defined by a combination of chocolatey, nutty, and earthy flavors due to the Maillard Reaction in the beans during roasting.
+The flavor profile of an “extra dark” roast is generally characterized by a combination of chocolatey, nutty, and earthy flavors, resulting from the Maillard Reaction in the beans during roasting.

-The sweetness from these reactions can be tasted as either caramel or molasses-type flavors depending on how much sugar was present in the bean prior to being exposed to heat and pressure during roasting.
+The sweetness from these reactions can be tasted as either caramel or molasses-like flavors, depending on the amount of sugar present in the bean before it is exposed to heat and pressure during roasting.

-Some coffee blends even have a more smokey side, making the flavor stand out even more.
+Some coffee blends even have a more smoky side, making the flavor stand out even more.

 If you haven't had the chance to try extra dark roasted coffee before, you'll find that it's a unique flavor experience that isn't for everyone.